radixdlt/scrypto-challenges/3-lending/Ground_Finance/README.md

 - Funding the Oracle account from a badge received from that Oracle.
 - Change the protocol's revolving credit interest rates.
 - Change the protocol's fee and compensate rate.
-- Change the protocol's tolerance threshold (the minimum remained percent in protocol's vault allowed for user to take a loan).
+- Change the protocol's tolerance threshold (the minimum remained percent in protocol's vault allowed for borrowers to take a loan).
 - Take the protocol's fee.
 - Deposit a stable coin bucket into the protocol's vault to support the protocol in case of loan default.